Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Saturday 22 July 2023.
-Puffins and seabirds and seascapes are on the menu.
-I am hoping for another foggy start to the day.
-Wherever you are and whatever you are doing, I hope that you too have a great day.
+Today is Saturday 16 September 2023 and I have lots of work to do.
+Wherever you are an whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!